 Galway Hookers were once used to carry turf (peat) to the Aran Islands.
 Every August, Kinvara hosts a Galway Hooker festival to celebrate these magnificent, hardy boats.

 The limestone landscape, seemingly infinite dry stone walls and ancient portal tombs of The Burren provide a scenic backdrop to Kinvara.
-The town is perfect as a base for exploring the area's dramatic lunar landscape and unusual mix of Artic, Alpine and Mediterranean plants.
+The town is perfect as a base for exploring the area's dramatic lunar landscape and unusual mix of Arctic, Alpine and Mediterranean plants.

 Visit Kinvara on this tour: Vagabond 12 Day Giant Irish Tour